 Design, document, and generate code for APIs with interactive tools for developers.

-Manage CI/CD processes efficiently with build configuration as code and multi-language support.
+CI/CD automation with build configuration as code

 Enhance performance monitoring and root cause analysis with real-time distributed tracing.